chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 # Understanding Pagination with the Prisma Framework and GraphQL
 This tutorial will cover the fundamentals of pagination and the [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5#getting-started-with-prisma-2).
 If you are unfamiliar with the Prisma Framework, we encourage you to first read the [Prisma Website](https://www.prisma.io).
 Prisma Framework includes two tools for improving your database workflows: Photon and Lift.
-You can read more about the specifics of both tools in the [Prisma 2 Preview blog post](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5). //The other two tools used in this tutorial are [GraphQL Nexus](https://nexus.js.org), which allows us to *build code-first schemas* & [nexus-prisma](https://github.com/prisma-labs/nexus-prisma) which provides *bindings between Prisma and Nexus*, as well as provides out-of-the-box support for pagination.
+You can read more about the specifics of both tools in the [Prisma 2 Preview blog post](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5).

+The other two tools used in this tutorial are [GraphQL Nexus](https://nexus.js.org), which allows us to *build code-first schemas* & [nexus-prisma](https://github.com/prisma-labs/nexus-prisma) which provides *bindings between Prisma and Nexus*, as well as provides out-of-the-box support for pagination.

 ## Pagination Introduction
 Pagination is a practice of requesting subsets, or "pages" of data in your applications.
 You have likely seen pagination used in scenarios such as *Google/e-commerce search*, *Twitter feed* and many more.
 Rather than requesting every possible Twitter post in the first request, requests are made for small subsets of posts as you scroll - improving application performance and reducing load on backend servers.